Total number of patients who waited for their first appointment with surgeon after the referral is received by the surgeon’s office or CIAC

 Wait list entries identified by hospitals as data entry errors.

-Adjustment (risk, age/sex standardization)- detailed
+Adjustment (risk, age/sex standardization)- generalized

 Wait Time Information System (WTIS)